-A. The County agrees to provide replacements for worn out or damaged uniforms for Sheriff's Department employees in the Sheriff's Supervisory Representation Unit that have passed their probationary period, provided that uniforms are not damaged through gross negligence.
+A. The County agrees to provide replacements for worn out or damaged uniforms for Sheriff's Department employees in the Law Enforcement Representation Unit that have passed their probationary period, provided that uniforms are not damaged through gross negligence.
 Items covered by this program are:

 Shirts Shoes

 Pants Hat

 Jackets Ties

 - B. Uniforms replaced under this provision shall be replaced on an equivalent Class basis, i.e., Class A pants may be exchanged for Class A pants.
 These items are not to be used other than while working for the County or while traveling to and from work.
-For any boots/shoes replaced on and after June 1, 1996, the amount of reimbursement shall not exceed \$110.00. - C. Uniform Cleaning Allowance.
+For any boots/shoes replaced on and after Board adoption of this agreement, the amount of reimbursement shall not exceed \$110.00. - C. Uniform Cleaning Allowance.

 Employees in the classes in this representation unit have received adjustments to their base hourly salary rate as compensation for the cleaning of required uniforms.
-Employees in this unit shall receive a \$0.24 per hour adjustment to their base hourly salary rate.
+Effective January 30, 1993, employees shall receive a \$0.02 per hour adjustment to their base hourly salary rate.
+(Such employees previously received \$0.22 in their base hourly rates.)